Delaware County Community College: Presidents

 Following Dr. Libby's retirement, Dr. Richard D. DeCosmo served as DCCC's second president from 1980 until his retirement in 2003.
 Under his leadership, new skills-based degree and certificate programs were added to those established during Dr. Libby's administration.
 Additionally, Dr. DeCosmo advocated for improved economic conditions for Delaware County though access to adult basic education, GED preparation and skill training.
 To accomplish this, he requested reduced Pell Grant eligibility requirements to make higher education accessible to the increased percentage of Delaware County residents living below the poverty level.

 Before his 2003 appointment as the third president, Dr. Jerome S. Parker had served as a DCCC staff member since 1977.
 As president, he pushed for updated facilities and technical training at DCCC to advance the college and continue its mission to improve the local community's economy.
 Five additional campuses in Delaware and Chester Counties were opened and DCCC built alliances with companies such as Aker Philadelphia Shipyard, Boeing and Sunoco to prepare students for open industry positions.
 Dr. Parker is credited with playing a major role in the development of DCCC's Advanced Technology Center, which was named after him upon his retirement in 2017 (see Campus section below).

-Since 2017, Dr. L. Joy Gates Black has served as the current president of DCCC.
+In 2017, Dr. L. Joy Gates Black became president of DCCC.
 She is the first African-American female to serve in this position at the college.
 In 2019, DCCC and the Archdiocese of Philadelphia signed a $3 million agreement of sale.
 Plans were announced for the construction of a new DCCC campus at the former Monsignor Bonner & Archbishop Prendergast Catholic High School.
 The campus was planned to open in spring 2022 and would integrate the Southeast and Upper Darby Centers (see Campus section below).
 Although it did not officially open during that period, it offered its Spring Open House events on May 8 and May 12, respectively.
 In 2020, Dr. Gates Black was recognized for founding DCCC's first Center for Equity and Social Justice.

+Marta Yera Cronin, Ed.D., is the current president of Delaware County Community College.
+Cronin began her tenure as president on July 1, 2023, becoming the college’s fifth president since its founding and the second woman and first Latina to hold the position.
+She has been criticized for eliminating and outsourcing the Counseling Department.